Algorithms with improved delay for enumerating connected induced subgraphs of a large cardinality: Introduction

 Different from the bottom-up approaches, Elbassioni proposed a reverse search based algorithm for enumerating all connected induced subgraphs of order $k$ in \cite{6}.
 We call this algorithm $RwD$ ($Reverse Search with Dictionary$) as referred to in \cite{4}.
 Please note that the idea of reverse search method for enumeration was first introduced in \cite{7}.
 The reverse search algorithm produces all the solutions by traversing the supergraph $\mathcal{G}$.
 Each node of $\mathcal{G}$ corresponds to a solution of problem $GEN(G;k)$, that is, a connected vertex set of order $k$.
-The arcs between nodes $X$ and $X'$ in $\mathcal{G}$ are defined by a neighbor operator: $\mathcal{N}(X)=\{X'\in \mathcal{C}(G;k):X\cap X'=k-1\}$, where $\mathcal{C}(G;k)$ denotes the family of vertex sets of order $k$ in $G$.
+The arcs between nodes $X$ and $X'$ in $\mathcal{G}$ are defined by a neighbor operator: $\mathcal{N}(X)=\{X'\in \mathcal{C}(G;k):|X\cap X'|=k-1\}$, where $\mathcal{C}(G;k)$ denotes the family of vertex sets of order $k$ in $G$.
 In the following, as in \cite{6}, we distinguish the vertices of $G$ and $\mathcal{G}$ by denoting them respectively as vertices and nodes.

 The $RwD$ algorithm initially generates a solution $X_0$ ($G[X_{0}]$ is a connected induced subgraph of order $k$).
 Based on the initial solution, all the neighbors of $X_0$ in $\mathcal{G}$ are visited by exchanging one vertex.
 In detail, a vertex $u$ in $X_0$ is deleted, and a common neighbor vertex $v$ of connected components in $X_{0}\setminus\{u\}$ is added to form a connected vertex set $X_{0}\setminus\{u\}\cup\{v\}$.
 In order to avoid duplicates, each newly generated solution should be checked if it has already been visited.
 Then, each unvisited neighbor is added to a list or a queue as a candidate to be further explored.
 This procedure can be carried out in depth-first way or breath-first way until all nodes in $\mathcal{G}$ are visited.
-For a straightforward comparison, the pseudo code of the algorithm is shown in Algorithm 1.
-Note that the pseudo code was already presented in \cite{4}.
-According to the definition of neighborhood in \cite{6}, $|\mathcal{N}(X)|\leq k\cdot min\{(n-k),k\Delta\}$, and each solution is generated in time $O(k(\Delta+\log{k})+\log{n}))$.
+The pseudo code of the algorithm can be found in \cite{4}.
+According to the definition of neighborhood presented in \cite{6}, $|\mathcal{N}(X)|\leq k\cdot min\{(n-k),k\Delta\}$, and each solution is generated in time $O(k(\Delta+\log{k})+\log{n}))$.
 Thus, the delay of the algorithm is $O(k\cdot min\{(n-k),k\Delta\}\cdot(k(\Delta+\log{k})+\log{n}))$.